glerner/phpunit-testing/docs/git-github-setup-guide.md

 3. Name your repository (use the same name as your local project for clarity)
 4. Add an optional description
 5. Choose public or private visibility
-6. **Do not** initialize with README, license, or .gitignore (since we already have a local repository)
+6. **Do not** initialize with README, license, or .gitignore (since we already have a local repository, create locally)
 7. Click "Create repository"

 ## Connecting Local Repository to GitHub